Exploring Languages

 the value of the original argument.
 For each recursive application of

-to a natural number, the
+fact to a natural number, the

 argument’s value thus moves closer to the termination value